manishkumarr1017/CTF-Writeups/darkCON/NO_Output/README.md

 }
 ```

-A similar code as above we can see that the size should be greater than -1 and less than 4097.
+This function takes the  ize as input and sees that the size is in the range 0x0 to 0x1001.If it is not present in the given range it exits.

 ```